Swan with Two Necks, London: History

-Rather than being ringed, swans' bills would be annually nicked, in Swan Upping, using a metal implement, a practice reflected in the pub name The Swan with Two Necks, a corruption of "The Swan with Two Nicks".
+Rather than being ringed, swans' bills would be annually nicked, in swan upping, using a metal implement, a practice reflected in the pub name The Swan with Two Necks, a corruption of "The Swan with Two Nicks".

 Until the arrival of the railways, the Swan was one of the principal departure points for travel to the north of England from London.
 John Taylor stated in his Carriers Coſmographie (1637) that "The Carriers of Mancheſter, doe alſo lodge at the two neck’d Swan in Lad lane (betweene great Woodſtreet, and Milk-ſtreet end) they come every ſecond Thurſday: alſo there do lodge Carriers that doe paſſe through divers other parts of Lancaſhire."

 In 1772 William Mountain was admitted into the Innkeepers company as he kept the Swan with Two Necks.
 His son Butler William Mountain and his wife Sarah Ann Mountain would also be noted innkeepers of the Saracen's Head, Snow Hill.
+In 1776, the Mohawk Chief Joseph Brant resided at the inn during negotiations on bringing the Iroquois Confederacy into the American Revolutionary War.

 Around 1835 the Swan came into the ownership of the Kentish coachman William Chaplin (1787-?) who built up a large coaching business that by then used 1,200 horses.
 By 1835 he was running 68 coaches using 1,800 horses and employing 2,000 men.
 Among the other inns he owned were the Spread Eagle, Gracechurch Street, the Cross Keys, and the White Horse, Fetter Lane.
 He has been called "perhaps the greatest coach proprietor that ever lived".

 Chaplin sold most of his horses, however, to invest in the railways and the inn at the Swan closed around 1860.
 It was replaced by a new building that functioned as a goods and parcels depot for Chaplin & Horne railway agents and carriers.
 The British Almanac of 1862 reported that: